 The woman holding the ermine, or weasel, has been identified as Cecilia Gallerani, the mistress of the Duke of Milan, Ludovico Sforza, who Leonardo was working for at the time.
 She was just 16 years old at the time it was painted and was one of Leonardo’s closest women friends.

-Many aspects of this painting make it revolutionary and further support just how genius Leonardo was.
-First off, this oil painting was done in the very first years following the invention of oil as a medium.
+Many aspects of this painting make it revolutionary and further support how innovative Leonardo was.
+This oil painting was created in the very first years following the invention of oil as a medium.
 It appears that by this time, Leonardo had not only taken to the new art medium but had mastered it.
+Cecilia is depicted at a half turn, a modern pose as at the time, the sitters of portraits were usually depicted looking either straight on, or in full profile.
+The soft and subtle shading, shading without borders, seen on Cecelia’s neck and face, is a technique called sfumato, also developed by Leonardo.
+His fingerprints were found on the painting, suggesting that he used his fingers to blend the paint.

 “Lady with an Ermine” is currently on display at the Muzeum Narodowe w Krakowie in Kraków, Poland.